awsdocs/amazon-redshift-developer-guide/doc_source/accept-datashare-console.md

-# Associating datashares \(preview\)<a name="accept-datashare-console"></a>
+# Associating datashares<a name="accept-datashare-console"></a>

-As a consumer cluster administrator, you can associate one or more datashares that are shared from other accounts to your entire AWS account \(preview\) or specific cluster namespaces in your account\.
+As a consumer cluster administrator, you can associate one or more datashares that are shared from other accounts to your entire AWS account or specific cluster namespaces in your account\.

 1. Sign in to the AWS Management Console and open the Amazon Redshift console at [https://console\.aws\.amazon\.com/redshift/](https://console.aws.amazon.com/redshift/)\.